webplatform/docs/guides/the_html_head/index.md

 ---
-title: the html head
+title: The HTML <head>
+attributions:
+  - 'This content was originally published on [DevOpera](http://dev.opera.com), Opera''s Developer Network. .'
+readiness: 'Ready to Use'
+summary: 'This article covers the &lt;head&gt; section of HTML documents and some of its most common components.
+Making sure that all of these are correct will result in your document being fast, and easy to find and understand.'
 tags:
   - Tutorials
   - HTML
-readiness: 'Ready to Use'
-summary: 'This article covers the <head> section of HTML documents and some of its most common components.
-Making sure that all of these are correct will result in your document being fast, and easy to find and understand.'
-uri: 'guides/the html head'
 todo_broken_links:
   note: 'During import MediaWiki could not find the following links, please fix and adjust this list.'
   links: